benvigano/burner-process/README.md

 ## Possible uses
-- Memory leaks managemenet (100% of the memory allocated within the function will be freed once it ends)<br/>
+- Workaround to memory leaks (the memory allocated within the function will be completely freed once it ends)<br/>
 - Function specific resource usage monitoring<br/>